dbrizard/elwaspatid/README.md

 ELWA-SPATID is a Python module for the computation of space-time diagrams for the propagation of elastic waves in 1D rods.
-The rods can have impedance variations along thepropagation axis, and it is possible to consider several rods in contact.
+The rods can have impedance variations along the propagation axis, and it is possible to consider several rods in contact.

 Initial conditions can be: